ga-wdi-lessons/js-events-callbacks/readme.md

 As we write client-side Javascript -- javascript that is executed in *the browser* -- it is very important to keep the user's actions in mind when designing our app's UI.

-For example, let's say we have a single button on our landing page, we need to write some code that will run whenever a user clicks on that button.
+For example, let's say we have a single button on our landing page.
+We need to write some code that will run whenever a user clicks on that button.

 ### What is Asynchronicity?

 In the JavaScript programs we have written so far, code runs in sequence; one line executing after another.
 When interpreting it, we start at the top of the file and read line by line to understand expected behavior.
 The flow of code goes from top to bottom.
-We can invoke a function which has been previously defined but we understand the code of the function body running line by line at the point of invocation.

 In the case of our button however, when that code actually runs is totally dependent on the user.
-When a user clicks the button an event will be triggered.
 Therefore, we need to write code that will execute asynchronously -- kicking off when the user clicks.
-We do not want to hold up the rest of our application waiting for the user to click.

 Javascript as a language was built with this problem in mind and has spawned many more solutions that have been introduced through libraries, packages and frameworks as well as default language features.
 Together, these tools provide some abstractions to interact with events.
 As such, we as developers can write code to listen for and respond to these events.

 Today, we will get practice writing the underlying code responsible for adding behavior to a webpage with jQuery.

-> The term asynchronicity, like many in programming may be unduly intimidating.
-It simply means "not happening at the same time", not a part of this top to bottom flow.
+> The term "asynchronicity," like many in programming may be unduly intimidating.
+It simply means "not happening at the same time," not a part of this top to bottom flow.

-> We have actually seen this at play in our own code regularly when working at the REPL and not found it to be intuitive possibly to the point of being mundane.
+>
 > The reason for using terms like asynchronicity is not to sound smart or create a barrier to entry, but so that we can be very exact when we talk about programming.

 ### jQuery and Vanilla Javascript

 Note that we are using jQuery for this lesson. jQuery is a **library** written in javascript that allows us to do more with less code and hides some frustrating or counterintuitive behavior of the DOM.

-> What is code that hides unimportant details of something called?

-If so inclined we can even look at the [source code on GitHub](https://github.com/jquery/jquery) (took me a while to find the famous `$` but it's [here](https://github.com/jquery/jquery/blob/master/src/exports/global.js#L31)).
-Keep in mind this is one of the most battle hardened code bases of all time with tens of thousands of lines of code, thousands of commits, and hundreds of contributors.
+If so inclined we can even look at the [source code on GitHub](https://github.com/jquery/jquery) (the famous `$` can be found [here](https://github.com/jquery/jquery/blob/master/src/exports/global.js#L31)).
+Keep in mind this is one of the most battle hardened code bases of all time with tens of thousands of lines of code, thousands of commits and hundreds of contributors.

-Check out [this website](http://youmightnotneedjquery.com/) for a more consumable side-by-side comparisons of jQuery and vanilla javascript.
+> Check out [this website](http://youmightnotneedjquery.com/) for a more consumable side-by-side comparisons of jQuery and vanilla Javascript.

 Interspersed throughout the lesson are examples in vanilla Javascript that are equivalent to jQuery implementations.